top of page

 Homelessness has been increasing dramatically in the United States since 2013.
 This was long before COVID-19, which some mistakenly assume caused a rise in homelessness.
 For the last decade, the numbers of families with children and adults experiencing homelessness have been skyrocketing in many parts of the United States.
 Many communities are in crisis, and some have officially declared states of emergency.
 Nationwide, the issue of homelessness has become the number one or two local political issues in most medium and large cities, and the challenges of homelessness are no longer isolated to our inner cities.
 Recently, many suburban and rural communities have started to see dramatic increases in homelessness as well.

-to the US Department of Education (ED), there are almost 1.5 million children experiencing some type of homelessness within all five ED homelessness categories, while the US Department of Housing and Urban Development (HUD) reports nearly 1.2 million adults experiencing homelessness within all five HUD homelessness categories.
+To the US Department of Education (ED), there are almost 1.5 million children experiencing some type of homelessness within all five ED homelessness categories, while the US Department of Housing and Urban Development (HUD) reports nearly 1.2 million adults experiencing homelessness within all five HUD homelessness categories.
 Taken together, almost 3 million people are experiencing homelessness of some type, and most advocates think the number is significantly higher.

 Homelessness has become a crisis because most people fail to understand the interlocking issues of homelessness, untreated mental illness, and addiction, as well as PTSD, domestic violence, and sex trafficking.
 It is impossible to honestly address and solve homelessness if we do not take into consideration the real root causes of homelessness.